znly/rules_go/README.rst

 This will generate a ``BUILD.bazel`` file with `go_library`_, `go_binary`_, and `go_test`_ targets for each package in your project.
-You can run the same command in the future to update exisitng build files with new source files, dependencies, and options.
+You can run the same command in the future to update existing build files with new source files, dependencies, and options.

 Writing build files by hand